Los Angeles can be an extremely confusing place, especially to a first time visitor.

-After spending a couple of weeks exploring the city, I came to the conclusion that the best way to look at Los Angeles is as several smaller cities rather than one big city.
+After spending a couple of weeks exploring one of America’s most popular destinations, I came to the conclusion that the best way to look at Los Angeles is as several smaller cities rather than one big city.

 LA is split into numerous different districts which are separated by highways and quiet residential areas.
 Getting between the areas can take time by taxi or public transport, and therefore it’s best to plan your time in LA dependent on the district and the attractions you want to visit, taking in one or two areas a day rather than zigzagging around several.